ZahraMA99/TypeScript-Fundamentals/Introduction.md

 }
 add(3, 4);
 ```
-2. It has the potential to move some kinds of errors from runtime to compile time.<br/>
+2. It has the potential to move some kinds of errors from runtime to compile time, *Examples:*
-*Examples:*
 - Values that are potentially absent (null or undefined)<br/>
 - Incomplete refactoring<br/>
 - Breakage around internal code contracts (e.g., an argument becomes required)<br/>